-NCI requires a clear cancer focus in graduate research training.
-The primary sponsor must be the Principal Investigator (PI) of an R01, or R01-like, peer-reviewed cancer-related research grant at the time of application and the time of the award.
+NCI requires a clear cancer focus in graduate research training and gives funding priority to applications whose sponsor and/or co-sponsor have active cancer-related R01, or R01-like, peer-reviewed research grants.
 For the NCI F31 Award, R01-like research funding includes peer-reviewed research grants from other federal sources and private foundations with a duration of at least 3 years with a minimum of $150,000 direct costs per year.
-The primary sponsor is expected to maintain such grant support during the project period.
 Grants under a no-cost extension do not qualify.

-For more complete information, please refer to the Program Announcement and/or contact the program staff.
+For more complete information, please refer to the Program Announcement PA-23-272 (F31 Individual Predoctoral Fellowship) and/or contact the program staff.

 At the time of the award, the candidate must be: